albertesc/choost/packages/tabs/README.md

 #### Parameters

-- `tabClass`: Indicates the class of the DOM element that will have the click action.
+- `tabClass`: Indicates the class of the DOM element that will have the click action. _Default value: tab-button_
-- `panelClass`: Indicates the class of the DOM element that will have the show action.
+- `panelClass`: Indicates the class of the DOM element that will have the show action. _Default value: tab-panel_

 **Important:** add `aria-controls="tab1"` on a tab element corresponding to the id of the panel. the script uses this to add `.active` class in the correct panel.